Last Updated on April 24, 2021 by Charles Wilson

 Here are the factors you need to consider before parameter selection:

 For boring bars, preferable cutting speed should be equal to half of the computed value.
 But if the tool life allows, you can always work with a limited higher speed than the typical value.

 Depth of Cut

 Like cutting speed, depth of cut is also an important parameter for the boring bar.
 In a lathe machine, for the boring bar, it is twice the corner radius, which is considered as the maximum safe depth of cut.

 Depending on the material it is said that 0.1-0.2 mm depth of cut is the safest.
 And around 0.002-0.005 mm is the minimum depth of cut, considering the material.

 Note that, below the minimum depth of cut you will get a very inconsistent size and finishing.
 Because the tool transition remains constant between cutting and smearing.

 One-quarter of the corner radius is the maximum feed rate for a boring bar.

 For a successful and precise operation, knowing a few parameters about the tool before starting, is always helpful.
-It also makes your entire operation much easier.
+It also makes your entire operation much more comfortable.

 Hope this article will help you whenever you try to use a boring bar on the lathe.